ptimoner/QGIS-Documentation/docs/training_manual/rasters/terrain_analysis.rst

 |moderate| |FA| Reclassifying the Raster
 ----------------------------------------------------------------------

-We have used the *Raster calculator* to do calculations on raster layers.
-There is another powerful tool that we can use to extract information from existing layers.

-Back to the ``aspect`` layer.
 We know now that it has numerical values within a range from 0 through 360.
 What we want to do is to *reclassify* this layer to other discrete